 Admission Cost: AED 50 per adult, AED 20 per child.
 Free entry for disabled visitors and senior citizens.

 The essence of Dubai is captured in these heritage sites and museums.
 A trip to these cultural sights would certainly put an informative twist on your Dubai trip.
 It’s a great way to explore the culture of the emirate and you will be taking back a bit of Dubai’s edifying experiences along with the exciting moments you had on your trip.
-In case you are wondering how to apply for Dubai visa for your Dubai holiday, we are at your service to help you out and guide you through your visa-related issues.
+In case you are wondering how to apply for a Dubai visa for your Dubai holiday, we are at your service to help you out and guide you through your visa-related issues.